Capstone Academy and Preschool

 comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical

 aggression, and accepting or offering favors.
-Reports of misconduct of employees should be
+Reports of misconduct of employees, administrators and educational support employees should be

 made to a senior member of the Administration team.

 Reports of misconduct committed by administrators should be made to the Board Chairman